SynLube logo SynLube Lube-4-Life® 1-800-SYN-LUBE

 What is OEM doing about it ?

-GM/STAURN has "secret" service bulleting that extended the standard 36,000 miles Mechanical Warranty to 10 years or 100,000 miles on the vehicles with defective power steering units that fail "completely" complaints of "random" assist are not taken seriously if the reparing dealer can not verify the problem.
+GM/STAURN has "secret" service bulletin that extended the standard 36,000 miles Mechanical Warranty to 10 years or 100,000 miles on the vehicles with defective power steering units that fail "completely" complaints of "random" assist are not taken seriously if the repairing dealer can not verify the problem.

 Affected Models and Model Years: